mohammadym/Context_Free_Grammer_project/README.md

 This is my final project for Theory of languages coruse.

+Project 1 is about NFA and DFA and implemented using python.

-This project is about Context free grammer and PDA and implemented using python.
+project 2 is about Context free grammer and PDA and implemented using python.